DeathReaper-22/WGMY-2024/Games/README.md

 - World 6 Resource: [https://monaruku.itch.io/wgmy-ver-2](https://monaruku.itch.io/wgmy-ver-2) &lt;Released and solved after CTF&gt;

 # Preface
-For all the world challenges, the team's approach was to use Inspect Element
+For all the world challenges, the team's approach was to use Inspect Element (Initial thought was to use Cheat Engine but couldn't get it to work).
+This is because the World I file can be deduced to be a JS compiled app (because of NWJS description) and World II provided hint was `Tbh this is not a natively built app, more like something just wrapped into an app`

 For World 1, run the extracted exe as `"World I.exe" --remote-debugging-port=9222` then open `http://localhost:9222/` to access the Inspect Element